edom/work/edom.github.io/rejava.md

 permalink: /rejava.html
 ---

+I wanted to automate stock trading with my broker which has a stock trading application written in Java 6.

+But I changed.
+Now I think financial economy is just a big Ponzi scheme full of rent-seeking, full of people who want to get a slice of the pie of real economy without growing the pie of real economy, full of people who just want to extract value from society without creating value, people who only take but don't give, people who only shuffle money around.

 - I want to reverse-engineer a Java 6 stock trading application.
     - The app's license agreement doesn't mention anything about reverse engineering.
     - I only want the network protocol.